• Skip to primary navigation

 Instructions

-• Slice the potatoes as thin as possible.
-You can use a knife, but me used a mandolin, to get an even thickness.
+• Slice 2 Potatoes as thin as possible.
+You can use a knife, but we used a mandolin, to get an even thickness.

-• Coat a large baking tray with some spray oil and lay out as many potatoes as possible without any overlapping.
-Spray each individual potato slice with some more oil and sprinkle with salt, pepper and garlic.
+• Coat a large baking tray with some Spray oil and lay out as many potatoes as possible without any overlapping.
+Spray each individual potato slice with some more oil and sprinkle with Sea salt and ground black pepper and Garlic powder.

 • The key to making sure the potatoes are nice and crispy is making sure they don't overlap on the tray and not using too much oil.